rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 Trait resolution consists of three major parts:

-- **Selection** is deciding how to resolve a specific obligation.
+- **Selection**: Deciding how to resolve a specific obligation.
 For example, selection might decide that a specific obligation can be resolved by employing an impl which matches the `Self` type, or by using a parameter bound (e.g. `T: Trait`).
 In the case of an impl, selecting one obligation can create *nested obligations* because of where clauses on the impl itself.
 It may also require evaluating those nested obligations to resolve ambiguities.

-- **Fulfillment** is keeping track of which obligations are completely fulfilled.
-Basically, it is a worklist of obligations to be selected: once selection is successful, the obligation is removed from the worklist and any nested obligations are enqueued.
+- **Fulfillment**: The fulfillment code is what tracks that obligations are completely fulfilled.
+Basically it is a worklist of obligations to be selected: once selection is successful, the obligation is removed from the worklist and any nested obligations are enqueued.

-- **Coherence** checks are intended to ensure that there are never overlapping impls, where two impls could be used with equal precedence.
+- **Coherence**: The coherence checks are intended to ensure that there are never overlapping impls, where two impls could be used with equal precedence.